akshay1728/streamlit-jodit/README.md

 Streamlit component that allows you to use Jodit HTML editor in streamlit.
 Jodit is a open source rich text editor https://xdsoft.net/jodit/

+This component is based on react wrapper - https://github.com/jodit/jodit-react

 ## Installation instructions

 ```sh